sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Contribute

 > Strive to be an active member of the diverse open standards and OSS ecosystem.
+> Work in the open and collaborate with peers.

 To be an active member of the diverse open standards and OSS ecosystem, we will continue to gain expertise to address product management and governance.
 ESDC will seek to become an active contributing member of key communities where it can add value, while balancing costs.